-The Condensed Consolidated Financial Statements included herein are unaudited; however, they contain all normal recurring accruals and adjustments which, in the opinion of management, are necessary to present fairly the condensed consolidated financial position of Silicon Laboratories Inc. and its subsidiaries (collectively, the "Company") at April 2, 2022 and January 1, 2022, the condensed consolidated results of its operations for the three months ended April 2, 2022 and April 3, 2021, the Condensed Consolidated Statements of Comprehensive Income for the three months ended April 2, 2022 and April 3, 2021, the Condensed Consolidated Statements of Changes in Stockholders' Equity for the three months ended April 2, 2022 and April 3, 2021, and the Condensed Consolidated Statements of Cash Flows for the three months ended April 2, 2022 and April 3, 2021.
+The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles (U.S. GAAP) for interim financial information and the instructions to Form 10-Q and Article 10 of Regulation S-X. The information included herein contains all normal recurring accruals and adjustments which, in the opinion of management, are necessary to present fairly Silicon Laboratories Inc.'s (the "Company") financial position, results of its operations, comprehensive income, stockholders' equity and cash flows.
 The Condensed Consolidated Balance Sheet as of January 1, 2022 was derived from the Company's audited Consolidated Financial Statements.
 All intercompany balances and transactions have been eliminated in consolidation.
-The condensed consolidated results of operations for the three months ended April 2, 2022 are not necessarily indicative of the results to be expected for the full year.
+The condensed consolidated results of operations for the three and six months ended July 2, 2022 are not necessarily indicative of the results to be expected for the full year.

-The accompanying unaudited Condensed Consolidated Financial Statements do not include certain footnotes and financial presentations normally required under U.S. generally accepted accounting principles (GAAP).
-Therefore, these Condensed Consolidated Financial Statements should be read in conjunction with the audited Consolidated Financial Statements and notes thereto for the year ended January 1, 2022, included in the Company's Form 10-K filed with the Securities and Exchange Commission (SEC) on February 2, 2022.
+These Condensed Consolidated Financial Statements should be read in conjunction with the audited Consolidated Financial Statements and notes thereto for the year ended January 1, 2022, included in the Company's Form 10-K filed with the Securities and Exchange Commission (SEC) on February 2, 2022.